Jutho/TensorKit.jl/docs/src/man/sectors.md

 The symbol `⊠` refers to the
 [Deligne tensor product](https://ncatlab.org/nlab/show/Deligne+tensor+product+of+abelian+categories)
 within the literature on category theory.
-Indeed, the category of representation of a product group `G₁ × G₂` corresponds the Deligne tensor product of the categories of representations of the two groups separately.
+Indeed, the category of representations of a product group `G₁ × G₂` corresponds the Deligne tensor product of the categories of representations of the two groups separately.
 But this definition also extends to 𝕜-linear categories which are not the representation category of a group.
 Note that `⊠` also works